Hogwai/hogwai.github.io/README.md

 # Hogwai Tech Blog

 ## Purpose
-The purpose of this blog is to organize my ideas, thoughts and tips on Java in a standard, readable format.
+The purpose of this blog is to gather my ideas, thoughts and tips in a standard, readable format, mainly on Java.

 ## Content
 - **Tutorials**: Step-by-step guides on various topics.